Do blue light glasses work? Generally speaking, yes.

 The light of each color has a different wavelength.
 Blue light is on the lower end of the spectrum, with wavelengths between about 380 and 500 nanometers.

 Light with shorter wavelengths has higher energy.
-So, blue light is also called high-energy visible (HEV) light.
+So, blue-violet light is also called high-energy visible (HEV) light.

-What does blue light do to your eyes?
+What does blue light from sunlight do to your eyes?

 Yes and no — blue light can be both good and bad.